 There are so many nutrition classifications; By nutrient types: low-carbohydrate and high fat, no fat at all, high protein, etc. Of digesting: Gluten-free or the Glycemic index for instance.
 By food ingredients: including meat or excluding meat, Vegetarianism, Veganism.
 These classifications gave rise to all kinds of diets, whose main goals were weight loss, health improvement or, having an ideological basis.

 The subject of nutrition has been linked to ideological reasons, one of which is the pressing issues on today’s agenda – sustainability, preserving the world for future generations.
 One of the problems that endanger the world’s continued relative prosperity is the greenhouse gases emitted into the atmosphere.
-Many studies show that about 20% of greenhouse gas emissions are a direct result of gases emitted by cattle.
+Many studies show that about 20% of greenhouse gas emissions are a direct result of cattle-gases emission.
 Taking into account the areas of animal feed, deforestation to increase these areas, and the pollution of water by the wastewater produced by animals, the contribution to the production of harmful gases is even more significant.

 Thus the grace of the whole food plant-based nutrition, which takes out all animal products, goes up (No meat, no fish, no eggs, and no dairy products, Darling).
 Doctors have known this diet for many years.
 Its aim is not just to lose weight, nor only the compassion for animals, most of which grow in unnatural and even severe conditions.
 The main reason for the diet of plants and whole grains is compassion for the human body.

 In recent years, with the increase of population’s weight, the obesity epidemic, plant-based nutrition has received a reinforcement.
 Forks Over Knives (available for viewing at Netflix) presents health data findings of this nutrition.
-While other diets have mainly an ideological reason or the goal of losing weight, the diet shown in the movie has the potential to prevent chronic diseases and even rewind our body if we already have one.
+While other diets have mainly an ideological reason or the goal of losing weight, the menu shown in the movie has the potential to prevent chronic diseases and even rewind our body if we already have one.
 Doctors were familiar with the diet’s power since 1920.

-The last word: ” We are living in a world today where lemonade is made from artificial flavors, and furniture polish is made from real lemons….”
-Alfred E. Newman
+The last word: ” We are living in a world today where lemonade is made from artificial flavors, and furniture polish is made from real lemons” Alfred E. Newman